-Graphic Design Studio and Typography courses form the program’s studio core.
-Students are challenged to articulate a design perspective and method through studio projects emphasizing form and communication, authorship, audience, and medium.
+Graphic Design Studio and Typography courses form the program’s core.
+Students are challenged to articulate a design perspective and method through studio projects emphasizing form and communication, authorship, audience, and modality.

-Graphic Design History and Graphic Design Theory seminars offer a conceptual framework for creative exploration and present opportunities for examining greater diversity, equity, and inclusion within the discipline.
+Graphic Design History and Graphic Design Theory seminars provide a conceptual framework for creative exploration and present opportunities for examining greater diversity, equity, and inclusion within the discipline.

-Electives complement the core studio and seminar classes, allowing students to specialize in particular areas of interest.
-The dynamic model offers the flexibility needed for students to shape their individual experiences according to their professional and academic goals.
+Electives complement the core studio and seminar classes, allowing students to specialize in particular areas of interest, while taking full advantage of the University’s liberal arts setting.

-This body of work culminates in the second year of study with the thesis investigation, a personally driven body of work that presents the individual student’s visual and/or critical methodology and examines relevant and valued topics in contemporary practice.
+This MFA experience culminates in the second year of study with the thesis investigation, a personally driven body of work that presents the individual student’s visual and critical methodology, examining relevant and valued topics in contemporary practice.